 He studies at the Stockholm Royal Academy of Arts from 1908 to 1910.
 He moves to Paris in 1910, and remains there most of the time until 1939.
 In 1940, he leaves for New York via Cuba.
 While in Paris, he travels to North Africa, Japan, Peru and Mexico.

-His life in Paris is hectic and bohemian and dandy-like; he makes friends with a fellow Swede, Rolf de Maré, who is well-off and would later create the Ballets Suédois, and meets with fellow artists in Montmartre and Montparnasse.
+His life in Paris is hectic and bohemian and dandy-like; he makes friends with a fellow Swede, Rolf de Maré, who is well-off and would later create the Ballets Suédois, for which he designs several sets.
+He meets with fellow artists in Montmartre and Montparnasse.
 In 1920, he gets secretly engaged to Nita Wallenberg.
 He marries Baroness Thora Klinkowström in 1921.
 She is a Swedish artist living in Paris as well.
 Modigliani made her portrait in 1918 (see below).

 Click on each thumbnail for a larger version and details of the picture.
 The works are sorted by date.

 Some of the dates are approximate: I determined these based on the artist's style.